trungnguyen21/SudokuSolver/README.md

 # SudokuSolver using Backtrack Algorithm

-A script that fetches random 9x9 Sudoku board, tabulate onto a UI using Pygame and solve it via Backtracking/ Recursion.
+A script that fetches random 9x9 Sudoku board, tabulates onto a UI using Pygame and solves it via Backtracking/ Recursion.